QGruchet/HuffmanCoding/README.md

  * Parameters : root, node used for recursif,
  *              dellData, data need to be deleted.
  * Description : Delete a node with the value 'dellData' in the tree, if
- * the node with 'dellData' existe, recursive version.
+ * the node with 'dellData' exist, recursive version.
  * */
 void ArbreB::dell(Sommet *root, int dellData) {}